 Organic Chemistry is necessary to understand Biochemistry, Cell Biology and Clinical Nutrition - courses you will be taking in the doctor of chiropractic program.

 Contact one of our admission representatives to help you plan your undergraduate curriculum.
 We can review your courses and suggest basic science courses that will help ensure your success.

-Northwestern also offers accelerated basic science courses through the College of Undergraduate Health Sciences to help you fulfill your prerequisites.
+Northwestern also offers accelerated basic science courses through the Undergraduate Health Sciences to help you fulfill your prerequisites.